christianvari/audit-review-manager/README.md

 # GitHub Pull Request Review Reporter

-This script generates **Excel** or **PDF** reports of pull request review comments and their reactions from GitHub repositories.
+This script generates **PDF** reports of pull request review comments and their reactions from GitHub repositories.
 It fetches data using the GitHub GraphQL API and processes it to create comprehensive reports that highlight reviewer feedback, reactions, and the overall sentiment of comments on specified pull requests.

 ## Table of Contents